corda/corda-gradle-plugins/cordapp-cpk2/README.md

 ### Configurations.

-Applying `cordapp-cpk` creates the following new Gradle configurations:
+Applying `cordapp-cpk2` creates the following new Gradle configurations:

 - `cordaProvided`: This configuration declares a dependency that the CorDapp needs to compile against, but which should not become part of the CPK since it will be provided by the Corda node at runtime.